 When you first start your new social media campaign, your motivation will be at an all-time high.
 However, a social media strategy needs to last long term – meaning you’ll need to design a strategy that keeps your accounts up-to-date and engaging.

 That’s where a B comes in.
 A posting schedule is simply a schedule of what you post and when.
-For a SaaS brand, I recommend you post between 3 – 5 times per week on every platform.
+It’s likely that a SaaS marketing agency would recommend you post between 3 – 5 times per week on every platform.
 This will keep your customers interested, but won’t overload them with posts to the point they unfollow you.

 You’ll also need to keep your content varied.
 Here are some common types of social media posts you will need to consider.